PHLAK/Uses/README.md

 Hardware
 --------

 My primary workhorse is my laptop, a [Framework 13 (AMD)](https://frame.work/products/laptop-diy-13-gen-amd/).
-I take it with me everywhere and connect it to my dock for a desk setup when I'm at home.
+I take it with me everywhere and dock it at my desk for a desktop setup while working from home.

 ### Specs